Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Other distance decreasing vocalizations are dogs who bark asking for attention and who use high-pitched barks to incite another dog in a game of play.

 What You Can Achieve at a Reactive Rover Class

 The play bow, which is a meta-signal, is another means of communication asking for a closer interaction--in general.
 In this case, the dog lowers his front legs, keeps his rump in the air while his tail wags happily in hopes the other dog comes closer and starts to play.

 In this case, the tail wagging is friendly, with the tail kept midway-- parallel to the spine, and activated by wide side-to-side sweeping motions or circular motions.
 This tail wag indicates the dog is eager to go greet and meet and is a distance-decreasing signal.
 But don't rely on this only!
 There are more parts of the dog you should look at to get the whole picture!
 The tail is only a fraction of the whole dog!

 The dog's overall facial expression is of happiness and eagerness to enjoy the encounter.
 The eyes are soft, the ears are forward, the mouth is often open.
 This facial expression is the canine equivalent of a warm smile.

-As seen, it's almost as if dogs lived surrounded by a bubble.
-Some dogs are willing to share their bubbly space, while others rather have you out of it.
-These are just a list of common signals, there are of course, many more.
-Always use caution when approaching an unknown dog, you may be dealing with a dog that doesn't like you to be in his space and isn't eager to be pet.
-For more on this read my hub on signs a dog doesn't like to be pet.
+Always use caution when approaching an unknown dog; you may be dealing with a dog that doesn't like you to be in his space and isn't eager to be pet.
+For more on this, read my article on signs a dog doesn't like to be pet.